-The consumption of a considerable amount of fish has been on the increase because of its nutritional values as well as the increase in consumer awareness of its role in human health and disease prevention (4, 5).
-Fish is highly susceptible to deterioration immediately after harvest and in order to prevent economic losses, processing and preservation of fish are of utmost importance.
+Fish consumption has increased significantly as a result of its nutritional value as well as increased consumers' knowledge of its significance in human health and illness prevention.
+(4, 5).
+Fish processing and preservation are very importance because fish gets bad easily after harvest.
 Refrigeration, freezing, canning, smoking, salting, and drying are all preservation and processing techniques that have been used to enhance the shelf life of fish.
 (6).
 Due to the epileptic supply of power in Nigeria, smoking and drying are two of the most common ways to add value to fish thereby eliminating moisture and minimizing the reactions that cause perishability.
 In addition to this, some improved smoking kilns are attached with oil collectors to retain oil during smoking.